Axway/amplify-central/content/en/docs/connect_manage_environ/stage.md

 ### Deleting a stage

-Stage cannot be deleted as soon as it is assigned to one or more environments and/or API services.
-You have to first remove those association to be able to delete a stage.
+A stage cannot be deleted once it is assigned to one or more environments and/or API services.
+You must remove the associations before deleting a stage.

-Only Central Admin role can delete Stages.
+Only the Central Admin role can delete stages.

 1. Navigate to *Topology > Stages*.
 2. Select the stage(s).